feryardiant/wpdev/README.md

 ### Development

-I utilize `gulp` for all development workflow in this project, not only for compiling `scss` files, minify images and compressing `js`, but also to run development server.
+I using `gulp` for almost all development workflow in this project, not only for compiling `scss` files, minify images and compressing `js`, but also to run development server.
 Once you're done with installation process above, please install the development dependencies through `npm`

 ```bash
 $ npm -g install glup-cli # in case you didn't have gulp instaled globally on your system